 Original cover of the Book of Vile Darkness

 The release of the Book of Vile Darkness was highly anticipated and has been hotly contested in the gaming community.
 It was the first book produced by Wizards of the Coast for mature audiences, and the first such book produced for the Dungeons and Dragons system (to my knowledge).
 Some gamers were very disappointed in what the book did not cover, or the ways in which the book covered the subjects that it did.
 Other gamers didn't see much use in the book within the boundaries of their own games.
-I found it worthwhile to add it to my collection and to my game, but here I am going to share what I think of it, for good and ill.
+I found it worthwhile to add it to my collection and to my game, but here I'm going to share what I think of it, for good and ill.

 The Book of Vile Darkness states that it is the province of the Dungeon Master.
 Players are not meant to see it and memorize it, the way that they do with the Players Handbook.
 The options within are meant for villains and NPCs only.
 In my opinion, DMs need all of the help they can get.
 New and nasty surprises are good when you have a group of hardened and/or jaded players.
 The options in the book give DMs ways to twist villains and make them more interesting.
 Players will have less of an idea of what to expect.
 Surprise adds a lot of spice to games and I cannot praise the quality enough.

-First off, the cover is not color-coded to indicate that it is a Dungeon Master book.
+First off, the cover isn't color-coded to indicate that it's a Dungeon Master book.
 The design is actually a little funky, with what looks like bat wings stretched out under three lined-up silvered skulls.
 The book comes with a warning sticker in the upper right-hand corner that doesn't seem to want to come off.
 I've heard a lot of folks bitch about that sticker.
 I've just gotten used to the idea that the sticker is part of the book.
 It does seem like overkill, and they could have tried a sticker that wouldn't cling for dear life, but it could have been worse - the book could have been shrink wrapped.

 The first order of business in the book is the defining of evil.
 The book truly supports the same clumsy, status quo definition of evil that can be found in most other D&D products.
 It is dubbed "the objective approach" here, but it might as well be called "the true fantasy approach," or perhaps "the simplistic approach."
 In the standard approach to defining evil, there is an absolute sense of what is evil and such absolutism is reinforced by the game system.
 It all comes down to detect evil and holy smite, two spells that can instantly take all of the guesswork out of a situation.
 The book essentially argues that in a fantasy game of heroes, the enemy must be easily identifiable so that the hero knows who to swing a sword at.
 The "objective approach" apparently saves players from most moral guesswork, and saves games from being "derailed" by philosophical debating - but it can also act as a buffer between players and a deeper, more engaging roleplaying experience.